yongzhuang/DNMFilter_Indel/README.md

    Column 4: Maternal ID
    Column 5: Sex (1=male; 2=female; other=unknown)
    Column 6: Phenotype
    Note: The Family ID must be the same as the first column of DNM file, and the Individual ID must be the same as the first column of bam list file.

+5. output file (.csv file, the six columns are mandatory, comma-separated)
+   Column 1: familyID
+   Column 2: chromsome
+   Column 3: position
+   Column 4: reference allele
+   Column 5: alternative allele
+   Column 6: prediction score

 # Contact
-   yzhuangliu@gmail.com
+   yongzhuang.liu@hit.edu.cn